d1sc0/hellostu-astro/src/content/posts/21--6-hurghada.md

 pubDate: 2023-02-26
 description: 'The sixth in a weekly series of photographic self-portraits of Stuart Mackenzie.
 This one shot in Egypt!'
 postImage:
-  src: '/post_images/robot-unsplash.jpg'
+  src: '/post_images/21-hurghada.jpg'
-  alt: 'toy robot'
+  alt: 'me standing on a beach peering from behind a surf board'
 tags: ['52weeks', 'photography', 'creativity', 'self', 'travel', 'egypt']
 ---